increasethegrants/increasethegrants/_i18n/en/05-types-of-nonprofit-orgs.md

         Foundations tend to collect and hold funds in their investment accounts and distribute a small percentage of their assets each year to help registered charities or engage their own charitable programs.
 Foundations may be classified as either “public” or “private”, depending on the relationship of their board members and their sources of funding.<br>
         Notable foundations include The MasterCard Foundation, The Chagnon Foundation, The Azrieli Foundation, and The David Suzuki Foundation.

-        <em>**This class of  foundations are collectively sitting on $80+ Billion, and growing.**</em>
+        <em>**Foundations are collectively sitting on $80+ Billion, and growing.**</em>

 * (2) Other non-profit organizations/ associations

     These tend to be community centers, clubs, union associations, etc. These organizations cannot offer charity tax receipts.
 They tend to charge fees for memberships, and/or sell products and services to support their operating costs.